 They do NOT need to stick around in the hopes of making the linen sorority next year.

-As I was folding towels and lining them up, I was all about them.
+In the middle of all the linen closet organization, as I was folding towels and lining them up, I was all about them.

 I’ve been folding towels this way since my mother-in-law showed my husband how to fold a towel and he showed me.